 - The high notes would also have to include the spectacular circus we staged in 1912 — one of a slew of creative, competitive, artful, entertaining, delicious and fun-filled moments in the Commonwealth’s lifetime.

 Surely the low tone sounded on December 9, 1984, when fire — touched off by a carelessly discarded cigarette — gutted the original church portion of the club and severely damaged the clubhouse addition.
 While a string of sad memories clings to that horrific early Sunday morning, one signal event prevails.
 With no place to hold that year’s Christmas party, a thoughtful club member and his wife opened their home to some 150 of the club’s grieving family.

 In the ensuing days and months and years, the Commonwealth family contributed time, skills, insight, effort, money, wit, materials and tools, just like it had from Day One.
 We dug out of the ashes and remade ourselves.

 Even so, economic undercurrents remained strong, and after the fire, not only were we a smaller ship; our crew was lighter, too.
 In one analysis, it was an age of rising costs and stagnating wage-growth, where parents increasingly turned to dual-wage-earning: In so many cases, either both worked outside the home, or at least one worked two jobs.
 From another viewpoint, we stopped associating formally like earlier generations had.
 There just weren’t enough hours in the day for such things.

-The club today has nearly 300 dues-paying members from all walks of life, and continues to grow every year.
+The club today has over 200 dues-paying members from all walks of life, and from many different surrounding communities.
 If you’d like to become a member, we encourage you to contact us for a tour, email us or stop by one of our many events.
-We hold an annual Open House every September to give prospective members a taste of the good food, beer and company the Club has to offer.
+We hold an annual Open House every September to give prospective members a taste of the good food, libations and company the Club has to offer.